drquandary/neuroaesthetics-alpas/README.md

 And everything should work!
 The blue light should flash on or off every five minutes, alternating with each measurement.

 To update to the newest version of our code, run `./update.sh`.

+# Server Setup
+1) Use a service like Digital Ocean with Unbuntu.
+Set up a venv with python and add the server script (server.py) with something like VIM.
+2) Make sure no firewall is blocking the server.
+3) Write down your server address and use this for the next stage

+# Chip Data-collector
+1) Edit the data collector code in code.py to send data to your server's address.
+You can test this easily in MU using the serial function.